Easy Guide to Opening a Swimming Pool for the Season

 • Alkalinity increaser

 They will be available in your local pool supply store or online.
-Let’s take a brief look at what your levels should look like when balanced.
+Let’s briefly examine what your levels should look like when balanced.
 You can buy a whole kit of startup chemicals on Amazon – In The Swim Super Pool Opening Chemical Start Up Kit

 Total alkalinity (TA)